8 Winter Train Travel Moments with Eurail

 1. Admiring fjords and frozen lakes aboard the Arctic Circle train

 Our first train journey with the Eurail Global Pass was on the Arctic Circle train, the northernmost route in Europe.
 From Kiruna in the Swedish Lapland to Narvik in northern Norway, the train slushed through the stunning snow-filled landscapes of Lapland.
-This particular scene was deeply etched in our mind as the train rode right on the edge of the Abisko Mountains, with the slopes on our left and a view of the fjords and frozen lakes to our right.
+This particular scene was deeply etched in our mind as the train rode right on the edge of the Abisko Mountains.
+The slopes were on our left, and a view of the fjords and frozen lakes to our right.
 It was undoubtedly the most magnificent view of the journey.

 2. Experiencing Flåm Railway, one of the world’s steepest railway lines

-During our journey from Oslo to Bergen in Norway, we made a detour at Myrdal train station to hop onto the Flåm Railway attraction.
-Lauded as one of the most beautiful train journeys in Norway, the journey climbs all the way to an altitude of 865 meters above sea level, through deep ravines, frozen waterfalls (that cascade down the mountain slopes in summer), and mountain farms that cling to the steep edges.
-The 20-kilometer journey is said to be one of the world’s steepest railway routes, with a gradient of 55/1000 on almost 80% of the way.
+During our journey from Oslo to Bergen in Norway, we made a detour at Myrdal station to hop onto the Flåm Railway.
+It’s lauded as one of the most beautiful train journeys in Norway.
+The journey climbs all the way to an altitude of 865 meters above sea level, through deep ravines, frozen waterfalls (that cascade down the mountain slopes in summer), and mountain farms that cling to the steep edges.
+The 20km journey is one of the world’s steepest railway routes.
+It has a gradient of 55/1000 on almost 80% of the way.

 3. The coldest moment of our winter train travel trip: Kiruna, Sweden

-When the Arctic Circle train made a quick stop in Kiruna on our way to Narvik, we encountered what was probably the coldest temperature on ourjourney.
-With an astonishing -45ºC (-49ºF) on the thermometer, the cold air was dry and brutal as we stepped out of the train to get a feel.
+When the Arctic Circle train stopped quickly in Kiruna on our way to Narvik, we encountered the coldest temperature on our journey.
+With an astonishing -45ºC (-49ºF) on the thermometer, the cold air was dry and brutal as we stepped out of the train to feel it.
 Shivering and laughing, we joined a few other travelers and snapped some shots of the frosty railway tracks.

 4. Hiking in the Pine Woods of Boden, Sweden

-It was -35ºC (-31ºF) in Boden, Sweden but the sun had come out to play.
-The sparkling white snow and beautiful weather seemed perfect for a short hike around the Harads Forest where acres of pine woods sprawled across the hilly terrain.
-It was a beautiful spot for walking but after an hour out in the cold, our hair was turning into thin ice filaments and frost was forming on our eyelashes.
+It was -35ºC (-31ºF) in Boden, Sweden but the sun came out to play.
+The sparkling white snow and beautiful weather seemed perfect for a short hike around the Harads Forest.
+Here, acres of pine woods sprawled across the hilly terrain.
+It was a beautiful spot for walking.
+But after an hour out in the cold, our hair was turning into thin ice filaments and frost was forming on our eyelashes.
 Brrr!

 5. VIP treatment on the Glacier Express scenic route

 A train journey through Europe would not be complete without experiencing the world-famous Glacier Express scenic train in Switzerland.
-Even though the route was not fully covered by the Eurail pass, we knew it was a journey we did not want to miss, and it definitely did not disappoint.
-The St Moritz-Disentis part of the route is included in the Eurail pass, and the Disentis-Zermatt section is discounted by 25% discount.
-The seven-hour journey from St Moritz to Zermatt brought us from the eastern end of the Swiss Alps to the western edge.
+Even though the route wasn’t fully covered by the Eurail Pass (although it is from 2017!), we knew it was a journey we didn’t want to miss.
+It definitely did not disappoint.
+The 7-hour journey from St Moritz to Zermatt brought us from the east of the Swiss Alps to the western edge.

-Zipping high up into the mountains, the train passed through pristine mountain landscapes, deep gorges, beautiful valleys and 91 tunnels and 291 bridges.
-Find out how to take the Glacier Express with the Eurail pass.
+Zipping high up into the mountains, the train passed through pristine mountain landscapes, deep gorges, beautiful valleys, 91 tunnels, and 291 bridges.
+Find out how to take the Glacier Express with the Eurail Pass.

 6. Admiring the legendary Matterhorn in Zermatt, Switzerland

 After traveling extensively in Switzerland, our favorite place in the country has to be Zermatt.
-Perched in a valley right in the middle of the Alps and with dozens of snow-filled tracks, this ski town is a paradise for winter sport enthusiasts.
-But beyond that, Zermatt is a charming town with clusters of wooden lodges and alpine huts stacked on steep slopes and cafes lining snow-filled boulevards.
-On a clear day, the view of the Matterhorn Mountain from many points of the city is nothing short of spectacular.
+It’s perched in a valley right in the middle of the Alps and has dozens of snow-filled tracks.
+This ski town is a paradise for winter sport enthusiasts.
+But beyond that, Zermatt is a charming town.
+It has clusters of wooden lodges and alpine huts stacked on steep slopes and cafes lining snow-filled boulevards.
+On a clear day, the view of the Matterhorn mountain from many viewpoints is nothing short of spectacular.